-5. Bushfire management measures
+5. Bushfire mitigation measures

-Results of the bushfire risk assessment indicate that both bushfire scenarios pose an equal level of inherent risk to life and property.
+Results of the bushfire risk assessment indicate that the assessed bushfire scenario poses a medium level of inherent risk to life and property.

 Implementation of the management measures provided in the following subsections prioritise protection of life and property and will reduce bushfire risk (residual risk) within the subject site.